Ted Stevens: Guilty verdict and repercussions

 Nonetheless, during a debate with his opponent, Anchorage, Alaska Mayor Mark Begich, days after his conviction, Stevens continued to claim innocence.
 "I have not been convicted.
 I have a case pending against me, and probably the worst case of prosecutorial misconduct by the prosecutors that is known."
 Stevens also cited plans to appeal.
 On November 4, 2008, eight days after his conviction, Begich went on to defeat Stevens by 3,724 votes, a 1.3% margin.
-Stevens was the longest-serving U.S. Senator in history to lose re-election, beating out Warren Magnuson's record in 1980.
+Stevens was the longest-serving U.S. Senator in history to have ever lost a bid for re-election, beating out Warren Magnuson's record in 1980.
+Had Stevens won his re-election bid, and then been expelled, a special election would have been held to fill his seat through the remainder of the term, until January 2015.
+No sitting U.S. senator has ever been expelled since the Civil War.

 On November 13, Senator Jim DeMint of South Carolina announced he would move to have Stevens expelled from the Senate Republican Conference (caucus) regardless of the results of the election.
 (Absentee, provisional, and early ballots were, at the time, still being tallied in the close election.)
 Losing his caucus membership would cost Stevens his committee assignments.
 However, DeMint later decided to postpone offering his motion, saying that while there were enough votes to throw Stevens out, it would be moot if Stevens lost his reelection bid.
 Stevens ended up losing the Senate race, and on November 20, 2008, gave his last speech to the Senate, which was met with a loud standing ovation by the other members of the chamber.